 Links and trivia

-• The journey from Vigo to Kharkiv, where Shakhtar are playing their European home games, is around 3,500km.
+• The journey from Vigo to Kharkiv, where Shakhtar are playing their European home games this spring having staged matches in Lviv in the autumn, is around 3,500km.

 • Shakhtar (2009) are one of seven former UEFA Cup and UEFA Europa League winners in the round of 32, along with Tottenham Hotspur (1972, 1984), Borussia Mönchengladbach (1975 & 1979), Anderlecht (1983), Ajax (1992), Schalke (1997) and Zenit (2008).